Southside–Saint Teresa

 Southside–Saint Teresa (also written Southside / St. Teresa) is a historically African-American neighborhood in Durham, North Carolina.
-The neighborhood was originally known as the St. Theresa Community.
-It is located on the south side of downtown Durham in between Hayti and Forest Hills Historic District.
+The neighborhood was originally known as The Bottom and later known as the St. Theresa Community.
+It is located on the south side of downtown Durham between Hayti and Forest Hills Historic District.

 History

-St. Theresa Community in Durham was historically a working class African-American neighborhood.
+St. Theresa Community in Durham was historically a working class African-American neighborhood known as The Bottom.
 It is located on a large hill overlooking downtown Durham.
 The neighborhood sits on about one hundred acres, south of North Carolina Highway 147 and northwest of North Carolina Central University.

+The name comes from St. Teresa of Ávila Catholic Church, a former congregation for African-Americans at 719 Fargo Street where Fr.
+Joseph Lawson Howze served as pastor.

 In the 1970s, Hassle House, a social program and crisis intervention center for underprivileged communities operated in a building donated by Watts Street Baptist Church, offered tutoring programs for potential high school dropouts from the St. Theresa neighborhood.